Dismissing an Indiana Traffic Ticket

 - The judge will find you either not guilty or guilty: If the judge rules that you are not guilty, that will be the end of your worries!
 However, if you are found guilty, you will be given information on your penalties, which typically include ticket fines, court costs, surcharges, and any other penalties that come with the ticket itself.
 You could face Indiana license suspension if you accrue too many points.

 - Review your driving record: After the court process is over, check your driving record to ensure that it has been properly updated.
-If you were found not guilty, your ticket and the points associated with it should not show up on your record.
+If you were found not guilty, your ticket and the associated points should not appear on your record.
 If you were found guilty, make sure that the right amount of points was applied.
 Mistakes can be made, and you don’t want to end up with more points on your record than you should have!

 - Shop around for a better car insurance rate: If you were found guilty of your traffic violation and your insurance rate shot up, consider doing some research to find out if you can get a lower rate elsewhere.

-Even if your hearing doesn’t turn out the way you want it to, you may still be able to take an Indiana BMV- approved Driver Safety Course, or Driver Safety Program, to receive a point credit.
+Even if your hearing doesn’t turn out how you want it to, you may still be able to take an Indiana BMV-approved Driver Safety Course or Driver Safety Program to receive a point credit.
 Talk to the judge about this possibility to find out if you are eligible.
 Indiana traffic ticket violations are a reality for everyone, but with a little effort, they can be managed.